LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ---

-#### Activity 3: Taking a sample from (our synthetic) population
+#### Activity 3: Taking a sample from our fake population

 From the above, we created a dataset of all 3.6 million probationers in the US.
-This is our population.
+This is our hypothetical population.
 When we look at the mean, median, and standard deviation of this population, these numbers are considered the *true* estimates of IQ scores in the population of American probationers.

 If we now take a sample from this population, how accurate would our sample estimates be compared to the population estimates?

-First, we make a sample that is taken from this population.
-We draw a random sample of 100 probationers using the function `sample()` from the `mosaic` package:
+First, we draw a sample from this population.
+We use the function `sample()` from the `mosaic` package to get this random sample of 100 probationers:
 <br>